penoonan/wp_dependencies/README.md

 Your unique string should contain no spaces or special characters - it's going into filenames and php namespaces.

-So yeah, once you're done that, just sit back and watch the magic happen.
+So yeah, once you've done that, just sit back and watch the magic happen.
 Woo woo.

 Play around in `index.php`.
 It presumes the prefix `pno`.
 Change that to whatever you used.
 Run a little `php -S localhost:8080` and navigate there to see the fruits of your labor.